DataDog/integrations-core/redisdb/README.md

 3. [Restart the Agent][5].

+##### Trace collection

+Datadog APM integrates with Redis to see the traces across your distributed system.
+Trace collection is enabled by default in the Datadog Agent v6+.
+To start collecting traces:

+1. [Enable trace collection in Datadog][6].
+2. [Instrument your application that makes requests to Redis][7].

 #### Containerized

 For containerized environments, see the [Autodiscovery Integration Templates][1] for guidance on applying the parameters below.